What is Flat Iron Steak?Print this Page

 Gaining in popularity, these steaks are tender and juicy, and have a great depth of flavour, but, where do they come from, how are they butchered, basically, what is flat iron steak?

 Flat iron steak has gained in popularity over the last few years and has steadily become one of our customers favourite steaks.
-You might have even seen flat iron steaks on restaurant menus recently, which is testament to the quality of the cut, and when compared to the more well known steaks, flat iron steaks can be a fraction of the cost.
-They are tender, juicy and have a great depth of flavour especially when they have been properly butchered and matured (we mature ours for at least 7 days).
+It's actually our second most popular steak after the classic rump steak, which is testament, not only to its quality, but also to it's affordability.
+When compared to more well known steaks, flat iron steaks can be a fraction of the cost.
+They are tender, juicy and have a great depth of flavour, especially when they have been properly butchered and matured.
+It is usually recommended that they be matured for at least 7 days.

 What is the best way to cook a flat iron steak?

-First of all, to bring out the natural sweetness of the cut, and to keep it nice and tender, your flat iron steak should be cooked medium-rare.
+First of all, to bring out the natural sweetness of the cut, and to keep it nice and tender, your flat iron steak should be cooked medium-rare at most.
 If you're into well done steaks, then this isn't the right cut for you.
 You'd be better off choosing a sirloin.